This comprehensive guide covers everything you need to know about wisdom teeth removal.

 However, in a normal healthy individual, this blood should soon clot and bleed no more.

 This clot is the bodies natural barrier over a wound.
 A clot stops the loss of blood and protects the bone from becoming infected.

-A condition called dry socket is the consequence of the clot failing to develop properly, or becoming loose prior to full healing of the site.
+A condition called dry socket is the consequence of the clot failing to develop properly or becoming loose prior to the full healing of the site.
 Ultimately this means that the jaw bone is exposed in the mouth.

 Dry socket occurs in about 2% of the procedures carried out, according to the British Association of Oral & Maxillofacial Surgeons (BAOMS).

 Dry socket result will start with a dull aching sensation within the gum or jaw.
 This is because the underlying nerves and bones have become exposed to saliva and food debris that exists in the mouth.
 This pain can often develop and be worse than any pain you had before the extraction!

 A side effect can be a bad smell or taste in the mouth.

 Dry socket is not an infection so it cannot be treated with antibiotics.

 The solution is cleaning and dressing the socket in order to protect is and encourage the blood to clot and heal.